 MLSAC organizes and participates in many multicultural activities including potlucks, UC late night events, Polyglot Café (multilingual conversation over hot beverages and snacks), and an international film and food event held each spring.
 The group also serves as a liaison between Modern Languages students and the Department of Modern Languages by sharing ideas and suggestions for improvement with department faculty and administrators.

-MLSAC Faculty Advisors:Gang Liu, Assistant Teaching Professor of Chinese Studies
+MLSAC Faculty Advisors:Gang Liu, Associate Teaching Professor of Chinese Studies

 Yoshihiro Yasuhara, Assistant Teaching Professor of Japanese Studies